 For students who are very young or experience significant challenges with oral language, the Talkies® program works to address receptive and expressive language difficulties.
 This program systematically and effectively teaches students to connect oral language to mental imagery, providing a foundation for increased oral expression and listening comprehension.

 Some students experience difficulty in developing play and social skills to a level that allows them to regularly experience joy and success with peer interaction.
 Challenges in this area can lead to feelings of frustration and isolation, as the social arena becomes more complex and demanding.
 Using Pamela Wolfberg’s model of Integrated Play Groups®, we evaluate a student’s current level of play skills and interests, and work to build upon these skills through facilitated social interactions with peers.
 For students who seem to prefer playing alone, this process provides a foundation for true enjoyment and comfort with peer play.

 For students who lack some of the concrete language and behavioral skills needed for success in the social arena, individual or small group instruction provides opportunities to learn social skills in a structured format and setting.
 Using Michelle Garcia Winner’s model of Social Thinking®, we evaluate a student’s current level of skills, and work to build upon these skills through individual and small group instruction designed to develop understanding and appropriate use of typical social language and behavior.

-The On Cloud Nine Math® Program
+On Cloud Nine Math®

 For students who struggle with math concepts and computation, the On Cloud Nine® program addresses math weaknesses by starting with the creation of a good conceptual foundation for numerals, the number line, and numerical operations.
 Through this program students learn to visualize and understand math processes and to accurately visualize word problems to determine what they need to know and plan a strategy for solving.
 This fun and interactive program can be beneficial to students of all ages who struggle with math.